mattcarlotta/snackables/README.md

 #### ENV_LOAD

-By defining an `ENV_LOAD` variable within one of your package.json scripts, this will let snackables know you'd like to immediately load some ENVs when the package is imported.
+By defining an `ENV_LOAD` variable within one of your package.json scripts, this will let snackables know you'd like to immediately load some `.env` files when the package is imported.
 You can pass a single file name or a list of file names separated by commas.
 By default, snackables attempts to load them from within the project's **root** directory.

 For example: